 The unfortunate reality is accidents do happen – whether you’re at work or trying to build the homestead.
 One of the best (and cheapest) ways to protect yourself during a task is by using PPE (personal protective equipment).
 In many cases, PPE can prevent a bad situation from becoming worse.
 Here’s a story about something that recently happened to me…

-During a cut on a large diameter hardwood tree, my chainsaw got way to close to my leg and cut into the chainsaw chaps I was using.
+During a cut on a large diameter tree, my chainsaw got too close to my leg and cut into the chainsaw chaps I was using.
 Worse, it was near the femoral artery.

 For those who don’t know, chainsaw chaps have a specialized material that is supposed to burst into the chain, thus, causing the saw to bind.
 Anyway, as the chain came into my leg, it ripped a hole into the chaps and provided enough of a sensation in my brain that things were about to go very bad very quickly.
-My reflexes kicked in and I was able to pull the chainsaw away from my leg before things got really bad.
+Thankfully, reflexes kicked in and I was able to pull the chainsaw away.

 For homesteaders, there are plenty of potential accidents you could suffer while working.
-Why not try to prevent or mitigate an injury before it happens?
-If you live in a remote area where emergency help is not quickly available, you need to proactively take care to prevent accidents and injuries.
-For those who are into self-sufficiency, it’s a great idea to be prepared with first aid equipment and know-how (I wrote an article on chainsaw first aid ideas here).
+If you live in a remote area where emergency help is not quickly available, preventing accidents and injuries and mitigating risks is hugely important.
+For those who’re into self-sufficiency, it’s a great idea to be prepared with first aid equipment and know-how.

-Thank you, Husqvarna, for making a quality chainsaw chap.
-Now, I have to buy another one.Disclaimer
+Thank you, Husqvarna, for making a quality chaps.
+Now, I have to buy more.Disclaimer